 Don’t just check one credit bureau’s report; you could get a false sense of confidence.
 Instead, get information from all three agencies, and keep periodic tabs on your activity, DiBugnara advises.

 “If you’re not already signed up for a credit monitoring service, this is a good time to do it,” DiBugnara says.
 “You’ll get notified if your credit score changes, or if there’s suspicious activity on your report.”

 6 to 8 months out

-When you’re buying a home for the first time, setting a budget is key, says Lauren Lindsay, director of financial planning with Personal Financial Advisers in Covington, Louisiana.
+When you’re buying a home for the first time, setting a budget is key, says Lauren Lindsay, a Houston-based independent financial planner.

 “Look at your monthly spending to see what you can afford for principal, interest, taxes and insurance,” says Lindsay.
 Factor in maintenance and emergency savings for repairs, too.
 “One lesson from the [housing] crash: Just because the bank approves you for a certain amount it doesn’t mean you can afford it.”